syncfusion-content/wpf-docs/wpf/PropertyGrid/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-The properties of the SelectedEmployee object can be populated in the following ways,

-### Populating the properties using XAML

-We can populate the properties of the Object using XAML
+We can populate the properties of the `SelectedObject` using XAML or C#.

 {% tabs %}
 {% highlight xaml %}